What is the difference between No-Hide and Rawhide?

 Be aware that dogs don’t actually have the physical capability to “chew” (as we humans think of it – i.e., flat molars that move back and forth and grind food down into smaller pieces).
 Dogs, because they don’t have flat teeth and don’t have jaws that work from side to side, simply gnaw (scrape the sides of larger items wearing that item down gradually) or, move food to their back, sharp teeth (not flat like ours), mash the piece once or twice, and then suck it down.
 So again, when choosing the best-sized chew, larger than their mouth is more appropriate and thus safer for the dog.

 Remember that anything that goes in a dog’s mouth can become a choking hazard.
-That’s why it is incredibly important to supervise your dog’s anytime you are giving treats or chews of any kind – be it No-Hide, real bones, bully sticks, pig’s ears, Greenies, even cookies.
+That’s why it is incredibly important to supervise your dog’s every time you are giving treats or chews of any kind – be it No-Hide, real bones, bully sticks, pig’s ears, Greenies, even cookies.
 If you are not able to supervise, then we encourage you to wait and give them their chew when you can be present!
-Dogs who are known “gulpers” should be closely watched when they get a chew and if they don’t improve their “chew IQ”, they may need to forego chews.
+Dogs who are known “gulpers” or aggressive chewers should be closely watched when they get a chew and if they don’t improve their “chew IQ”, they may need to forego chews.

 Anytime a dog swallows something whole, the primary concern is making sure that the object isn’t lodged in your dog’s throat.
 Here are some things to watch for to help you evaluate the situation: